 A normal essay promises a payoff only when you finish it.
 But lists promise at least some value almost immediately.

 We don’t like to make big investments with unknown payoffs.
 After all, most writing isn’t useful to most people.
 Lists overturn that dynamic by getting to some point quickly.
-Then, readers can decide if they want to invest more.
+Then, people can decide if they want to invest more time.

 This is rational, not something to bemoan.
 No one would begrudge an investor in a startup for taking a similar attitude.